smarteditors/slate/source/includes/conditions/_index.md

 ]
 ```

-This endpoint retrieves all Asset Conditions.
+This endpoint retrieves all Item Conditions.

 ### HTTP Request